Jonas Jerebko: National team career

 Jerebko debuted for the Swedish national team as an 18-year-old, and has since played for them at the 2013 EuroBasket, 2022 EuroBasket qualifiers, and 2023 World Cup qualifiers.
 Following his decision of joining CSKA Moscow in the spring of 2022, Jerebko was expelled by the Swedish national team.

 Personal life

 Jerebko is the son of former Syracuse forward Chris Jerebko, a Russian American who played professionally in Sweden with Borås Basket for five seasons before settling in that country.
 Jerebko's mother also played basketball professionally.
-Jerebko and his wife Johanna have two daughters and one son.
+Jerebko and his wife Johanna have two daughters and a son.

-On August 26, 2016, Jerebko purchased the Renegades Esports organization from Chris Badawi and Christopher "MonteCristo" Mykles.
+On August 26, 2016, Jerebko purchased the Renegades esports organization from Chris Badawi and Christopher "MonteCristo" Mykles.